jpsahoo14/schema-splitting/README.md

 ## Merging splitted schema

-We can merge splitted schema by using `mergeSchemas` from `graphql-tools`
+We can merge splitted schema by using `mergeSchemas` from `graphql-tools`.
+On merging it creates the exact same schema as we had earlier before splitting.

 One can look into `test/merge-schema.ts`